 Conditions of service

 Pursuant to the legislation, a person taking office of the rector should be employed at a given HEI as the place of their primary employment on the starting date of the term at the latest.
-The employment-related responsibilities are performed by the chair of the council of the HEI for the rector of a public HEI and by the founder for the rector of a non-public HEI.
+The employment relationship with the first rector of a public HEI is established for a year by the minister in charge of higher education.
+Subsequently, the employment-related responsibilities are performed by the chair of the council of the HEI for the rector of a public HEI and by the founder for the rector of a non-public HEI.

 The remuneration arrangements for the rector of a public HEI are laid down in the legislation.
 The salary includes the basic salary, a length-of-service allowance, and a function-related allowance (granted to staff who manage a team of at least 5 members, including the leader).
-The level of the basic salary and the function-related allowance for the rector are set by the Minister of Education and Science, based on a motion from the council of an HEI.
+The level of the basic salary and the function-related allowance for the rector are set by the minister, based on a motion from the council of an HEI.

 The basic salary of the rector may not be higher than 300% of the average basic salary set at a given HEI for the position (for example, professor, university professor or associate professor) which is held by the rector; this average amount is calculated based on the average salary for the calendar year preceding the year of the rector’s election.